-After adjusting zoospore supply for the predicted effects of local reproduction, total variability in zoospore supply was greatly reduced (Fig. 5CD).
-Total alongshore variance decreased 82% (from 2513.7 to 448.7; Table 4) and across-shore variance decreased 54% (from 3114.5 to 1417.0; Table 5).
-Error variance was unchanged since the same predicted mean daily zoospore supply was subtracted from each of the within-day samples at a given site.
-The reduction in total variability in zoospore supply was due primarily to large decreases in the main effects of date and site.
-For the alongshore analyses, among-date variance decreased 98% (from 1934 to 30; Table 4) and among-site variance decreased 74% (from 207.3 to 54.1; Table 4), both shifting from highly significant to highly nonsignificant.
-For the across-shore analyses, among-date variance decreased 62% (from 1632.2 to 618.3; Table 5) and remained significant, however, among-site variance decreased 100% (from 361.9 to 0; Table 5).
-In contrast, interaction terms decreased only 3-41% and remained significant for both analyses (Tables 4 and 5).
+After adjusting zoospore supply for the predicted effects of local reproduction, total variability in zoospore supply was greatly reduced (Figure 6CD), reflecting changes in the density of sloughing sporophytes both along- and across-shore (Figure 6EF).
+Total along-shore variance decreased by 82% (2513.7 to 448.7; Table 4) and across-shore variance decreased by 54% (3114.5 to 1417.0; Table 5).
+Error variance was unchanged since the same predicted average daily zoospore supply was subtracted from each of the within-day samples at a given site.
+The reduction in total variability in zoospore supply was due primarily to large decreases in the main effects of Date and Site.
+For the along-shore analyses, among-date variance decreased by 98% (1934 to 30; Table 4) and among-site variance decreased by 74% (207.3 to 54.1; Table 4), both shifting from highly significant to highly non-significant.
+For the across-shore analyses, among-date variance decreased by 62% (1632.2 to 618.3; Table 5) and remained significant, however, among-site variance decreased by 62% (361.9 to 0; Table 5).
+In contrast, interaction terms decreased only 3-41% and remained significant for both analyses (Table 4 & 5).